Michael P. Anderson: Endeavour

 STS-89 Endeavour (January 22–31, 1998).
-Anderson was a mission specialist on STS-89, the eighth Shuttle-to-Mir Space Station docking mission, during which the crew delivered more than 9,000 pounds of scientific equipment, logistical hardware, and water.
+Anderson was a mission specialist on STS-89, the eighth Shuttle-to-Mir Space Station docking mission, during which the crew delivered over 9,000 pounds of scientific equipment, logistical hardware, and water.

 In the fifth and last exchange of a U.S. astronaut, STS-89 delivered Andy Thomas to Mir and returned with David Wolf.
 The mission's duration was 8 days, 19 hours, and 47 seconds, traveling 3.6 million miles in 138 orbits of the Earth.

 Columbia

-STS-107 Space Shuttle Columbia (January 16-February 1, 2003).
+STS-107 Space Shuttle Columbia (January 16–February 1, 2003).
 Anderson served as payload commander and lieutenant colonel in charge of science experiments on the Columbia, NASA's oldest shuttle.
 On February 1, 2003, the shuttle was returning to Earth after a successful 16-day trip to orbit, where the crew had conducted more than 80 scientific experiments.

 Unbeknownst to her crew, the orbiter had suffered critical damage during its launch on January 16, when foam from the fuel tank's insulation fell off and tore a hole in Columbia's left wing.
 During re-entry, the hole allowed super-hot atmospheric gases to penetrate the orbiter's wing, leading to its destruction.
 The mission's duration was 15 days, 22 hours, and 20 minutes.

+Along with the rest of the STS-107 crew, Anderson was killed upon reentry when the shuttle disintegrated over Texas.

 The Columbia Accident Investigation Board reported that, in addition to the Columbia's physical damage, NASA's management culture was partly responsible for the disaster.